 - It is a wonderful Cloud-based tool that can be used with your Google account.
 You can easily sync and save your Google Sheets documents in Google Drive.

-- You can leverage the machine learning-enabled feature, “Explore” to create pivot tables, format the sheet color-wise, visualize important data, create charts, ask relevant questions and get instant answers, and more.
+- You can leverage the machine learning-enabled feature, “Explore,” to create pivot tables, format the sheet color-wise, visualize important data, create charts, ask relevant questions, get instant answers, and more.

 - You can easily integrate it with other Google apps such as Google Forms, Finance, Drawings, etc.

 - Additionally, the functionality to scrape websites with Google Sheets enhances its utility, allowing users to effortlessly gather and analyze web data directly within the spreadsheet.

 Microsoft Excel is the best tool for advanced data analysis and documentation.
 It allows you to perform advanced calculations, leverage graphing tools, create pivot tables, and make the most optimal use of a macro programming language called Visual Basic for Applications (VBA).
 Its key features and functionalities are:

 - It offers amazing, friction-free offline and online access.

 - You can customize the Excel Quick Access toolbar based on your needs.
 For instance, you can pin buttons you like, such as Form, Format, etc.

 - It offers a vast variety of advanced, Microsoft-supported feature add-ins such as Power Query, Power Pivot, and Power BI.

 Who’s the winner?